Airgentic Help

-The Field Mappings tab defines how to extract and transform standard metadata fields (such as title, description, image, and date) from each page.
-For each field you specify which meta tags to check, in priority order, and optional cleanup or regex transformations. → Open Crawler Settings (Field Mappings tab)
+The Standard Result Fields tab defines how to extract and transform standard metadata fields (such as title, description, image, and date) from each page.
+For each field you specify which meta tags to check, in priority order, and optional cleanup or regex transformations. → Open Crawler Settings (Standard Result Fields tab)

 Each mapping has: